microsoft/CameraTraps/INSTALLATION.md

 1. Python 3.8
 2. NVIDIA GPU for CUDA support (Optional, the code and demo also supports cpu calculation).
 3. `conda` or `mamba` for python environment management and specific version of `opencv`.
 4. If you are using CUDA.
+[CudaToolkit 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive) is required.
-[CudaToolkit 11.3](https://developer.nvidia.com/cuda-11.3.0-download-archive) is required.
+4.1 If you are using CUDA and you have PytorchWildlife 1.0.2.14 or lower, [CudaToolkit 11.3](https://developer.nvidia.com/cuda-11.3.0-download-archive) is required.

 ### Create environment
 If you have `conda` or `mamba` installed, you can create a new environment with the following commands (switch `conda` to `mamba` for `mamba` users):